-One reason I enjoy TBEX (Travel Bloggers Exchange) is that it lures me to destinations I might not otherwise have considered.
-Like the recent conference in Killarney, a part of Ireland I’d never visited before.
-It didn’t take long to be seduced by the place: it has everything you’d expect of Ireland, but it also has a character all of its own.
+I had never visited Killarney before, but it didn’t take long to be seduced by the place.
+It has everything you’d expect of Ireland, but it also has a character all of its own.
 So what is so special about this corner of the country?
 Here is my personal list of the top five reasons to love Killarney and County Kerry.

 1. The Landscape of County Kerry